 Optimised website and messaging

 Working collaboratively, Google and Croud planned a series of cross-channel tactical initiatives.
 For example, they highlighted key USPs on specific website pages to help drive click-throughs, and reflected these in paid media ad copy to improve engagement and drive more relevant traffic to the site.
-The team also A/B tested a range of call to action (CTA) prompts and placements—and optimised the e-commerce journey to encourage users to engage further and convert.
+The team also A/B tested a range of call to action (CTA) prompts and placements—and optimized the e-commerce journey to encourage users to engage further and convert.

 Grew conversion rate, deals, and ROI